-How much you could save by fixing – Fixed or Variable mortgage rate Ireland 2022
+How much you could save by fixing – Variable Rate Mortgage Ireland 2023

-The average variable rate in Ireland right now is 4.2%, this is the rate that most of Bank of Ireland’s, AIB’s, Ulster’s, KBC’s and PTSB’s non tracker customers are on, over 200,000 mortgage holders.
+The average variable rate mortgage in Ireland right now is 4.2%, this is the rate that most of Bank of Ireland’s, AIB’s and PTSB’s non tracker customers are on, over 140,000 mortgage holders.

 If you are with any of these banks and not on a tracker then you should look into switching to a fixed rate.
 Anyone who bought after 2008 is probably on a high variable rate as trackers haven’t been available since then.

-The best fixed rate in the market is currently Avant Money’s 7 year fixed rate at 2.45%.
+The best fixed rate in the market is currently Avant Money’s 7 year fixed rate.
 Avant Money are backed by the Spanish banking giant Interbank.

-The pro’s and con’s of fixed v variable – Fixed or Variable mortgage rate Ireland 2022
+The pro’s and con’s of fixed v variable – Variable mortgage rate Ireland 2023

-The bizarre thing is that fixed rates are usually a better choice for mortgage holders, even before you compare fixed versus variable rates savings, because they are less risk.
+The bizarre thing is that fixed rates are usually a better choice for mortgage holders than a variable rate mortgage, even before you compare fixed versus variable rates savings, because they are less risk.

 For most people the certainty of knowing the payment at the end of the month won’t rise for 5, 10 or even 20 years far outweighs the risk that they might end up paying more than the going rate at some point.